jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 What is it?
 -----------

-This example demonstrates the use of clustering with HornetQ.
-It uses the `helloworld-mdb` quickstart for its tests, so there is no code associated with this quickstart.
+The `hornetq-clustering` quickstart demonstrates the use of clustering with HornetQ.
+It uses the [helloworld-mdb](../helloworld-mdb/README.md) quickstart for its tests, so there is no code associated with this quickstart.
 Instructions are provided to run the quickstart on either a standalone server or in a managed domain.

 System requirements
 -------------------